khushalsolanki001/khushalsolanki001/README.md

 I am a dedicated software developer with a strong interest in building efficient, reliable, and scalable applications.
 My primary focus is mobile development using **Flutter**, combined with a solid foundation in **C/C++**, **Java**, **Python**, and **SQL**.
-I enjoy exploring system fundamentals, improving problem-solving skills, and staying updated with modern development practices.
+I enjoy exploring core programming concepts, improving problem-solving skills, and working with modern development tools.

 ---